Pumpkin Scones (Utah Version)

 Pumpkin Scones (Utah Version) | realmomkitchen.com

-The dough itself also incorporates pumpkin which adds to the flavor and color of the yeast dough along with cinnamon.
+The dough itself also incorporates pumpkin, which adds to the flavor and color of the yeast dough along with cinnamon.
 These Pumpkin Scones (Utah Version) are a great fall version of something I enjoyed as a child.
+They are the perfect fall treat.

 • INSTANT DRY YEAST